 Does your business qualify?

 If your business has spent money on research and development in the past year, it’s likely that you qualify for the credit.
 While it’s commonly believed that only large corporations are able to take the credit, in fact, the R&D tax credit can be claimed by businesses of any size, and across a variety of industries.
-To qualify, your business simply needs to have engaged in what the IRS calls qualified research expenditures, or QREs.
+To qualify, your business simply needs to have engaged in what the internal revenue service (IRS) calls qualified research expenditures, or QREs.

 We’ll discuss QREs in more depth below, but in general, if your company has attempted to develop new products or processes, or has worked to improve existing products or processes, you’ll likely qualify for the R&D tax credit.